rbatsenko/cbh-take-home-project/Ticket_Breakdown.md

 2. Now we can update the `getShiftsByFacility` function to return the `facility_agent_id` together with `agent_id` for each agent.
 3. We need to update the `generateReport` function to use the `facility_agent_id` instead of `agent_id` when generating the report.

+Here is a diagram in Excalidraw I came up with to better visualize the solution: [Solution diagram](https://excalidraw.com/#json=1D9g_INUrf17mcQGF8uHK,OsWJTvnHExEUdlxcrSdyxQ) - You can also find the file in the root folder of this repo (`ticket_breakdown_diagram.excalidraw`)

-Note: I would also communicate with the client on potential `facility_agent_id` format, as we need to have a validation for it, so we can leverage some auto-generate functionality (button) or allow to pass it, but validate on both FE and BE.
+> **Note:** I would also communicate with the client on potential `facility_agent_id` format, as we need to have a validation for it, so we can leverage some auto-generate functionality (button) or allow to pass it, but validate on both FE and BE.
 Thinking about this makes me once again wonder about the exact business problem we're trying to solve here :)

 ### Tickets